aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/DETAILS.md

 #### Build and deploy the game server fleets

 The commands on this section build the image, push it to the ECR repository, and use it to deploy 4 fleets of ncat game servers on each cluster.
-It uses the value of each `AWS_REGION` where the cluster is located to tag the fleets, which we will use later when allocating game servers depending on the region they are located:
+It uses the value of each `REGION` where the cluster is located to tag the fleets, which we will use later when allocating game servers depending on the region they are located:

 > **About the ncat and supertuxkart fleet files:** These files deploy the [Agones Fleet](https://agones.dev/site/docs/reference/fleet/) CRDs.
 A `Fleet` is a set of warm `GameServers` that are available to be allocated from.
 You can inspect the content of the files on the folders [./fleets/ncat](./fleets/ncat) and [./fleets/stk](./fleets/stk).